boc-tothefuture/boc-tothefuture.github.com/_posts/2016-11-28-bluebox-optimizing.md

 Creating the image takes 1 minutes and 22 seconds.

 ## Prepare
 Prepare is part of the converge process in test kitchen and is measured as the time between the start of the kitchen converge command and the execution of the first cookbook.
-There is not a distinct command for test kitchen, therefore it will be measurd by looking at the log.
+There is not a distinct command for test kitchen, therefore it will be measured by looking at the log.

 {% highlight console %}
 I, [2016-11-28T22:17:23.348451 #20655]  INFO -- cmusta-pre-RHEL6: -----> Converging <cmusta-pre-RHEL6>...